 Wooden inlay is the art of in inserting wood into another piece of wood such as the banding on furniture or boxes.
 The banding on these wooden pen boxes are homemade by me to match the style of box and the woods.
 The wooden pen boxes are still a work in progress though I am afraid (problems with the hinges 🙂 )

 The inlay in this wooden wall art uses the grain of the wood to be the veins on the leave along with the natural colours of the wood.

 This is my version of the original by dfcabinetmakers.com which was a more detailed marquetry piece.

 Marquetry is the art of using thinly sawn expensive veneers up to 3mm thick in days of old.
 These days veneer is only 0.7mm and can be fragile.
 The veneer can be used in patterns or used to make pictures such as the work by Paul Schurch or lots of other work at marquetry.org.
-Lots more examples of all three disciplines can be seen on this Pinterest marquetry board.
+We can see lots more examples of all three disciplines on this Pinterest marquetry board.

 Wooden Intarsia started in 70s America and is the art of using cut and shaped pieces of wood to make pictures such as these two pieces of wooden wall art.

-Kathy Wise from America does some fantastic work that I can only aspire to.
+Kathy Wise from America does fantastic work I can only aspire to.

 This wooden intarsia African elephant wall art has wooden joinery techniques with a spline to the picture frame corners.
 Marquetry to the picture background and intarsia for the main elephant.